-For Grandma, this was not Christmas.
-I probably didn’t mind eating the seven layer dip or the artichoke dip or the chips and dip, but it was a little odd.
-Most uncomfortable was Grandma’s visible displeasure at it all.
-Her pursed lips, the disapproving glances at the buffet… Had she taught her daughters nothing?
+My grandmother was horrified.
+For her, this was not Christmas.
+I probably didn’t mind eating the seven layer dip or the artichoke dip or the onion dip, but it was weird.
+The worst part was Grandma’s visible disgust with it all.
+Her pursed lips, the disapproving glances at the buffet.
+Had she taught her daughters nothing?

 It was the only time we ever strayed from tradition.

 Of course, time goes on.
 People change.
 Children grow up and get married and start traditions of their own.
 My brother and I still want turkey on Thanksgiving but happily vary the menu on Christmas.
 This year we had roasted game hens and risotto, a delicious feast.

 But still, it didn’t feel like Christmas.

 My mother has been, for my entire life, the foundation of Christmas.
 As an adult, I’ve not been able to spend every holiday with her, but she was always there, in her presents, on the phone, in the box of decorations she put together for me to use in my tiny apartment, her handwriting on old gift labels or the little “B” penciled on the bottom of an ornament designated to be mine since I was very small.

 This holiday was another milestone on the road of firsts without her.
 First weeks, first Thanksgiving, first months, first Christmas, first February 6th (her birthday), first year.
 There is some relief, getting through these things, but moving on means moving further away from the time when she was alive, and that is a distance I do not enjoy.